pobengtsson/bth013-exercises/ex-3/README.md

 - Display this count in the `ContactList` component, ensuring it updates reactively as contacts are added or removed.

 ### Objective:
-By completing these steps, students will practice creating and managing Vue.js components, utilizing props for parent-child communication, implementing reactive data patterns with the Composition API, handling events for dynamic interactivity, and employing slots for flexible component composition.
+By completing these steps, you will practice creating and managing Vue.js components, utilizing props for parent-child communication, implementing reactive data patterns with the Composition API, handling events for dynamic interactivity, and employing slots for flexible component composition.

 This hands-on exercise aims to solidify understanding and proficiency in managing state, reactivity, and component lifecycle within Vue.js applications, without the need for a formal report or submission process.

+Have Fun!